Crowded teeth: what causes crowding?

 Moderate or severe cases

 In the most complex cases, orthodontics becomes the most effective overcrowded teeth treatment.
-This can be accomplished by using various techniques, as we will see below, to obtain satisfactory results according to the case of each patient.
+By using various techniques, you can resolve crowding with good results according to the case of each patient.

 There are many orthodontic treatments available today to treat crowding; traditional metal braces, aesthetic brackets, lingual appliances or invisible aligners.

-A first visit to the orthodontist is recommended from the age of six, to monitor the development of the teeth and jaw bones.
-If your orthodontist detects a problem before all the permanent teeth have erupted, such as a jaw that is too narrow, the orthodontist will recommend starting interceptive orthodontic treatment for your child.
+A visit to the orthodontist is recommended from the age of six to monitor the development of the teeth and jaw bones.
+If your orthodontist detects a problem before all the permanent teeth have erupted, you can avoid increased risk.

 Interceptive orthodontics

-Interceptive orthodontics are a type of orthodontics reserved for children who do not yet have all their permanent teeth.
-It intervenes in the development of the maxillary bones, and in this case treats the lack of jaw space from an early age, with the use of specific devices.
+Interceptive orthodontics is a type of orthodontics reserved for children who do not yet have all their permanent teeth.
+It is a preventative approach, altering the maxillary bones.
+The aim is to increase the jaw space from an early age, with the use of specific devices.

 Correcting teeth overcrowded in adults and adolescents